 Italy mayoral races test populists' support

-Italy's populist 5-Star Movement was seeking to expand power in mayoral elections ... .
-Five-Star Movement's leader Beppe Grillo enters a polling station to cast his ballot for Italy's mayoral elections in Genoa, Italy, Sunday, June 11, 2017.
+Five-Star Movement's leader Beppe Grillo casts his ballot for Italy's mayoral elections in Genoa, Italy, Sunday, June 11, 2017.
+Italy's populist 5-Star Movement was seeking to expand power in mayoral elections being held Sunday in some 1,000 towns and small cities across the country.

 Comments